NotN465/Money-game/GameMoneyExplaiend.md

 7 - You are going to go around the city and search for money

 8 - You can trade buy or sell bitcoin

+9 - Here you can trade with a trader(I am still working on the buy section) with the items you found